kabisa/maji/docs/faq.md

 ## What knowledge do I need to build apps with Maji?

 When you are developing apps with Maji you will be making Web Apps that are packaged into a Cordova wrapper, so you will need to know how to build web apps.
-To be specific, aside from HTML 5 / CSS3 / JavasScript, you need to know how to build apps with [BackboneJS](http://backbonejs.org) (and [MarionetteJS](http://marionettejs.com)).
-To use mobile specific features, you need to know how to use [Apache Cordova](http://cordova.apache.org) Plugins.
+To be specific, aside from HTML 5 / CSS3 / JavasScript, you need to know how to build apps with [Preact](https://preactjs.com) (or [React](https://facebook.github.io/react/)).
+To use mobile specific features, you need to know how to use [Apache Cordova](http://cordova.apache.org) and it's plugins.

 That's it!
 Maji will take care of the rest.

 ## What platforms does Maji support?

 Maji Mobile uses Apache Cordova to build native app binaries and thus supports any OS supported by Cordova like iOS, Android, Windows Phone and others.
-Please see the [Apache Cordova Platform Guide](http://cordova.apache.org/docs/en/4.0.0/guide_support_index.md.html#Platform%20Support) for exact details.
+Please see the [Apache Cordova Platform Guide](https://cordova.apache.org/docs/en/latest/guide/support/index.html) for exact details.

 ## Why \<insert component here\>?
 We have tried countless of other frameworks and tools, but found the tools in Maji Mobile are those we liked the most.
 It fits our style of Test Driven Development, while allowing the flexibility to make any mobile application our customers need.